Uvic-SENG321Spring2024/course/lectures/lecturenotes/interviewing-tips.md

 **Interviewers should explain**

--the purpose of the interview
+- the purpose of the interview
--the general areas to be covered
+- the general areas to be covered
--the approximate amount of time required
+- the approximate amount of time required